top of page

 mom2.jpg

 Donna is a graduate of Santa Fe College.
 She has a degree in Health Information Management and International Business.
-She lives in Alachua, Florida.
+She splits her time between Alachua, Florida and Morocco.

 In The Press